Ransomware is a national security threat and a big business — and it’s wreaking havoc

 Shortly after Biden’s comments, DarkSide, the hacker ring behind the Colonial strike, told its criminal partners that it had lost control of its computer servers and was shutting down.
 Some experts and U.S. officials warned this could be an “exit scam,” to pretend they were leaving the business only to reappear at a later date under a different name.
 In any case, it is unlikely to end the risk from ransomware attacks.

 One thing is certain.
 DarkSide had a profitable quarter.
-The ring that collected $14 million in ransoms for all of 2020 and raked in $46 million in just the first three months of this year, according to an analysis by Chainalysis, a firm that tracks cryptocurrency payments.
+The ring that collected $14 million in ransoms for all of 2020 and raked in $46 million in just the first three months of this year, according to an analysis by Chainalysis.

-Whether Colonial paid remains uncertain.
-The company told U.S. officials it was not planning to, according to three people familiar with the matter, but one person later said the company changed course.
+Colonial told U.S. officials it was not planning to pay ransom, according to three people familiar with the matter, but one person later said the company changed course.
 The Washington Post previously reported that the company had no plan to pay a ransom.
 Industry analysts, based on circumstantial evidence in an online ledger that tracks cryptocurrency payments, say they believe Colonial made a $5 million payment.
 Colonial has declined to say.
 Both the FBI and Mandiant, the cybersecurity company assisting Colonial, also declined to comment.

 Ransomware has been around for the last decade, but it really exploded in the last several years, with the rise of cryptocurrencies such as bitcoin that are difficult to trace and can be transferred electronically without the assistance of banks or other institutions that are regulated by governments.